-Servo motor hemming system implements roller hemming systems and hemming punching units for a demanding mass productions. our servo motor hemming system ensures efficient process time, and ensures that there is no quality dispersion resulting from the differences in robots’ operation skills.
+Servo motor hemming system implements roller hemming systems and hemming punching units for demanding mass production processes.
+Our servo motor hemming system guarantees efficient process time, and ensures that there is no quality dispersion resulting from the differences in robots’ operation skills.
 Our servo hemming system is widely used by global vehicle makers with a wide range of production requirements.

-- Patented servo motor hemming technology operates pre-punch and main punch hemming in one step and shorten the hemming cycle time.
+- Patented servo motor hemming technology operates pre-punch and main punch hemming in one step and shortens the hemming cycle time

 - Minimal floor space is required for efficient overall line configuration

-- Hydraulics are eliminated to improve noise control and the operators’ work environment.
-And the running cost is lower.
+- Hydraulics are eliminated to improve noise control and the operators’ work environment and reduce running cost

 - Configuration mechanism is simplified

-- Hemming quality is strictly controlled using sequential operation of each hemming units, controlling pressing speed, power position and time.
-By using HMI in exert mode, we can set up the acceleration, deceleration, speed, position, time and torque for each job.
+- Hemming quality is strictly controlled using sequential operation of each hemming unit, controlling pressing speed, power position and time.
+By using HMI in exert mode, we can set up the acceleration, deceleration, speed, position, time and torque for each job

 Servo Motor Hemming Punch Unit Layout on Automotive Body-In-White Exterior Components